“Everything must be made as simple as possible. But not simpler.”

 Yes, your funnel will require some initial writing, design, technical setup, and testing — but this can all be outsourced, and fantastic help is available.
 (We’ll get to that.)

 Always look at the bigger picture: a funnel helps you MEI (motivate, educate, & inspire) people 24/7.
-A funnel brings perfect fit customers onto your email list, and it automates the process of following up with them.
+A funnel brings perfect fit customers into your email list, and it automates the process of following up with them.

 Now let’s look at each component…

 A landing page is a short, simple web page designed for ONE purpose only: to collect email addresses.
+You’re not selling anything.
+You’re collecting emails.

 (Here’s an example landing page from a client of mine.*)